AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Data_Production/content.rst

 provides more details on how Tests are composed, and in particular on how expected results are stated.

-Completeness of the TORs with respect to language features of relevance for the project is tracked through an LRM-to-TORs-and-Test-Cases traceability matrix provided as part of the |tor_doc| document.

 Additional TORs are introduced or existing TORs are adjusted on a case by case basis when the scope of possible uses of the tool widens somehow, most commonly when the set of source language constructs for which the tool needs